5 Best Zinc Supplements for Fertility

 Zinc for Female Fertility

 In women, zinc supports several key processes involved in conception and early pregnancy.
 It plays an essential role in follicle development and ovulation — zinc levels in follicular fluid are directly associated with egg maturity and quality.
+The zinc sparks phenomenon described above makes adequate zinc stores non-negotiable at the cellular level.

-Zinc is also involved in regulating oestrogen and progesterone — the hormones that govern the menstrual cycle and prepare the uterine lining for implantation.
+Zinc is also involved in regulating estrogen and progesterone — the hormones that govern the menstrual cycle and prepare the uterine lining for implantation.
 Deficiency can disrupt cycle regularity and impair the luteal phase.

 During early embryo development, zinc is required for rapid cell division.
 Adequate zinc status before and during early pregnancy supports normal chromosomal replication and reduces the risk of developmental issues.
-This makes preconception zinc optimisation particularly relevant for women planning to conceive.
+This makes preconception zinc optimization particularly relevant for women planning to conceive.

 Which Form of Zinc Is Best for Fertility?